Diegitsen/StretchAndScripture/README.md

-like yoga but with scriptures stuff
+like yoga and it is the same but with scriptures stuff so it is not